-The convergent validity of the measurement model with reflexive indicators can be seen from the correlation between the score item/indicator and the construction score.
-Indicators that have an individual correlation value greater than 0.7 are considered valid, but at the research stage of development, indicator values of 0.5 and 0.6 are still acceptable.
+The convergent validity of the measurement model with reflexive indicators can be seen from the correlation between the score of the item/indicator and the construction score.
 Based on the results for outer loading, it shows that there is an indicator that has a loading below 0.60 and is not significant.
 The following is presented as the results of the outer loading value in the following table.